Latte Filters

 explode (string $separator='')

-Splits a string by the given delimiter and returns an array of strings.
+Splits a string into an array by a delimiter.
 Alias for split.

 {='one,two,three'|explode:','} {* returns ['one', 'two', 'three'] *}

-If the delimiter is an empty string (default value), the input will be divided into individual characters:
+If the delimiter is an empty string (the default value), the input will be split into individual characters:

 {='123'|explode} {* returns ['1', '2', '3'] *}